forestdb/forestdb.org/models/generics.md

 expect to have it?
 For example, about 50% of a kind "is female"; 100% has wings; malaria is a rare property within a kind.
 Finally, `delta` is the concentration (conceptually, the inverse variance) of that mean.
-It is high for properties that present in almost every kind in exactly the same proportion (e.g. `is female`).
+It is high for properties that present in almost every kind in exactly the same proportion (e.g. "is female").
 It is lower when there is more uncertainty about exactly how many within a kind are expected to have the property.

-## Prior model

 ~~~~
 // discretized range between 0 - 1